dolittle/Studio/Source/DevTool/README.md

 * Update running state on startup and detect if any are running
 * Save the running state to disk and resume it when starting (paused containers / processes remain paused etc. )
 * Open MongoDB
+* Don't show Web related things if Microservice does not have a frontend
+* Don't start the Web frontend process if it doesn't have a web frontend
+* Watch for change in files (application.json, microservice.json, vanir.json)

 ## Done